RTEMS/rtems-docs/c-user/fatal_error.rst

     This fatal error can only occur on MPCI configurations.
 The system cannot find the global object for a specific object identifier.
 In case this happens, then this is probably an operating system bug.

-INTERNAL_ERROR_BAD_STACK_HOOK (14)
-    The stack allocator hook or stack free hook is NULL.
-This fatal error may occur during system initialization.
-It is an application configuration error.

-INTERNAL_ERROR_UNLIMITED_AND_MAXIMUM_IS_0 (19)
-    An object class is configured to use the unlimited objects option, however, the count of objects for each extension is zero.
-This fatal error may occur during system initialization.
-It is an application configuration error.

 INTERNAL_ERROR_NO_MEMORY_FOR_HEAP (23)
     There is not enough memory for the C program heap.
 This fatal error may